|Welcome to Durnford Class!|

 The above web link takes you to Oak National Academy page where you can access its weekly book.

-We have attached this week’s timetable of lessons and overview.
-I have highlighted on here when there will be Live sessions so you can plan for these if you are able to make them.
-Please just do what you can of the work we are providing, we appreciate it can be difficult when lots of people need to use the home devices.
-You have all been doing a fantastic job and we have really enjoyed seeing the work that’s been handed in.
-A big well done to you all!
+I have attached this week’s timetable of lessons and overview.
+I have also put this on Teams under Monday.
+I have highlighted on the timetable when there will be Live sessions so you can plan for these if you are able to make them.
+There are both live Literacy and Maths lessons this week as well as guided reading and class story; it would be really good if you could attend these if you can.
+Please make sure you do watch any videos that are placed on the timetable as these will help you complete the work set and develop your understanding.
+You have all been doing a fantastic job and we have really enjoyed seeing the work that’s been handed in; let’s keep up the excellent effort!

 We hope you enjoy the work we have set and we look forward to hearing from you soon!

 This term our worship value is Trust.
 We will be talking about what trust is and what it means to be trusted.
 We will read bible stories and listen to stories about people who have had to put their trust in others.